avinash040/codex-trials/README.md

 1. Open your repository settings on GitHub.
 2. In the **Pages** section, choose the `docs/` folder as the source and save.
 3. Visit the provided URL to use the app.
+4. The `docs/_config.yml` file sets a Jekyll theme so the page looks good.

 ## Local Python Tools